 - We strongly suggest purchasing a Paris Museum Pass for this tour.
 The pass allows priority entrance to over 60 monuments and museums, including the majority of those featured in this tour.
 Buying the pass will save you time and money and make the whole tour feel more seamless.

 - Be open to adventure and tweaks -- and aim for a comfortable pace.
 Don't worry if you can't finish all of the items on the tour, or if an unexpected detour has you doing something different.
 That's the charm and the great adventure of travel.

 Day 1, Early Morning: Take a Seine Cruise Tour For a City Overview

 Day 1 begins with gaining a good overview of the city through a guided boat tour.
 A sightseeing cruise will allow you to see (from the outside) some of Paris' most famous tourist attractions, and gain a sense of how the capital is laid out, with the Seine river dividing the right and left banks.

 Taking the boat tour: Bateaux-Mouches is a popular Seine sightseeing cruise company that offers boat tours of around an hour and 10 minutes, departing every 20 minutes from the Pont de l'Alma on the Port de la Conference embankment.
 On the tour, you'll see sights including the Eiffel Tower, the Louvre, Notre-Dame Cathedral, and several ornate and gorgeous bridges along the Seine.
-Commentary is available in several languages, giving you some interesting historical perspectives of the city as you float gently past them.
+A commentary is available in several languages, giving you some interesting historical perspectives of the city as you float gently past them.